gjbex/training-material/Debugging/Gdb/C/Features/README.md

 1. `vector_main.c`: main program using the `Vector` data type, can be used to illustrate the difference between stack and heap arrays, as well as the GDB `explore` command.
+1. `infinitely_running.c`: application that runs forever
+    to illustrate GDB attaching to running applications.
+1. `Makefile`: make file to build the applications.